JacobYolles/clickygame/READMECLICKY.md

 #clickygame

-Welcome to clicky game, with this app you will be able to play a memory match game, featuring some of my favorite tv shows that I've ever watched.
+Welcome to clicky game, with this app you will be able to play a memory match game, featuring some of my favorite tv shows that I've watched before.
+This is a simple memory match game, where you pick one result and click it, if it has already been clicked upon, you will lose the game.
+Because of this variable, the game has a maximum score of the total number of results possible, which for my application is 12 cards.